apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cloned rhesus monkey created to speed medical research**
+**Study finds no link between marijuana use and starting or stopping opioids**

-You can read more about it [here](https://www.bbc.com/news/science-environment-67987633).
+You can read more about it [here](https://www.upi.com).

 ## Requirements
 - Python 3.8